 Airborn is the first book in the trilogy of the same name, written by Canadian Kenneth Oppel.
 The plot centers around 15-year-old cabin boy Matt Cruse, who works aboard the airship Aurora in a Steampunk Alternate History close to our world in The Edwardian Era.
-One night on duty in the crow's nest, Matt spots and rescues a drifting hot-air balloon with one passenger: a mysterious old man mumbling about "beautiful creatures" who shortly after dies.
+One night on duty in the crow's nest, Matt spots and rescues a drifting hot-air balloon with one passenger: a mysterious old man mumbling about "beautiful creatures" who dies shortly afterward.
 One year later, the wealthy Kate de Vries and her chaperone board the ship, Kate determined to prove the old man (her grandfather) right.
 The Aurora is soon scuttled on a tropical island by air pirates, and Kate and Matt discover that the creatures do in fact exist.
 In the two later books, Skybreaker and Starclimber, they go on to explore other extreme environments and make important scientific discoveries.

 As the series goes on, Matt and Kate strike up a romance, which has to be kept hidden as they belong to different social classes.
 Much drama and reflection is drawn from his bitterness over having to provide for his family and her naivete to what the life of the working-class is really like.
 There are many other real-world issues and concepts dwelled on, such as the space race, early feminism and suffragettes, and clean energy sources.

 Other supporting characters include Marjorie Simpkins, Kate's fumbling chaperone; Vikram Spirzglas, notorious Sky Pirate; Captain Walken, captain of the Aurora; Nadira, the mysterious gypsy; and Hal Slater, Bruce Lunardi, and James Sanderson, all Matt's rivals for Kate's affections at one time or another.

 Many real-life people or places are alluded to, mostly through slightly changed names; "Amelia Gearhart", "Evelyn Karr," etc.

-- The Edwardian Era - probably, although the exact time is quite vague and indetermined.
+- The Edwardian Era: Probably, although the exact time is quite vague and indetermined.

-- Even Evil Has Loved Ones - Vikram Spirzglas has a young son named Theodore, whom he tells amazing bed time stories.
+- Even Evil Has Loved Ones: Vikram Spirzglas has a young son named Theodore, whom he tells amazing bed time stories.

-- Kick the Dog - Szpirglas kills Mr. Featherstone and Bruce
+- Kick the Dog: Szpirglas kills Mr. Featherstone and Bruce.

-- Luke, I Am Your Father - Played with; Nadira is revealed to be Vikram Spirzglas' daughter, but she's always known; Matt is the shocked one.
+- Luke, I Am Your Father: Played with; Nadira is revealed to be Vikram Spirzglas' daughter, but she's always known; Matt is the shocked one.

 - Matron Chaperone: Ms. Simpkins fits this to a tee; she's not very brave, tries to keep Kate from doing anything fun, and is especially suspicious when any young men are around.

-- Recurring Extra - the Lumiere triplets are mentioned in all three books and Matt sees them at a resturant in Skybreaker.
+- Recurring Extra: The Lumiere triplets are mentioned in all three books and Matt sees them at a resturant in Skybreaker.

-- Shown Their Work - Yes, the gas cells in rigid airships really were made of cow intestine.
+- Shown Their Work: Yes, the gas cells in rigid airships really were made of cow intestine.

-- The Sky Is an Ocean - and how.
+- The Sky Is an Ocean: And how.
 If Matt stopped reminding us every ten seconds how much he loves the air you'd forget they're not on the sea altogether.

-- Sky Pirate - Vikram Spirzglas & co., John Rath & co.
+- Sky Pirate: Vikram Spirzglas & co., John Rath & co.